RoadToPurpose/HUAWEI/README.md

 ```

 # Launching
-To run the program, you need to use the following command (without angle brackets):
+To run the program, you need to use the following command:
 ```
 ./main argument_list
 ```